What would an email marketing blog post be without an opening statistic relating to mobile usage? Mobile email marketing, it’s the big thing!

 Bearing in mind we’re trying to nail this in fifty words, those words are going to need a helping hand, and that’s where imagery comes in.

 If you can, only use original images that are unique to your business.
-And be careful with their placement; a well-placed header image will entice people to read on, but a product photo shoved two-thirds of the way down the email will be overlooked.
+Be careful with their placement; a well-placed header image will entice people to read on.
+However, a product photo shoved two-thirds of the way down the email will be overlooked.

 Use white space judiciously, too – it’s just as important as the colourful stuff.